Abd-007/Switch-Emulators-Guide/Yuzu.md

 - Open yuzu settings.
 Go to "Graphics" tab on the left and set the API to "Vulkan" (Make sure it selects your dedicated/preferred GPU in the "Devices" option)

 That's pretty much it for optimizations for the best performance.
-Once you follow the steps, you're done with this step
+Once you follow all the steps, you're done with this section